-The water heater has been approved to be installed with Polypropylene vent material as shown in Table 8 and Table 9.
-The approved application of single wall, non-flexible, non-concentric Polypropylene vent material is offered by two specific manufacturers (Centrotherm ECO Systems and DuraVent Polypropylene.
+The water heaters covered by this manual have been approved to be installed with Polypropylene vent material as shown in Table 8 and Table 9.
+The approved application of single wall, non-flexible, non-concentric Polypropylene vent material is offered by two specific manufacturers (Centrotherm ECO Systems and DuraVent Polypropylene).
 These listed products must be installed by following the vent manufacturer's instructions.
-Refer to Table 7 (page 24) to determine the maximum pipe length and number of elbows that can be used.
+See Table 7 (page 23) to determine the maximum pipe length and number of elbows that can be used.